anno-mods/vscode-anno-modding-tools/README.md

   - `lods`: Number of LOD levels to generate, saved as `_0.dds` and so on.
 Set to 0 to disable LODs.
 Default is 3.
 - `cf7`: converts .cf7 into .fc
 - `gltf`: converts .gltf to .rdm. .glb is WIP
   - `lods`: Number of LOD levels to pull out of .gltf files.
 Meshes must end with `_lod0` and so on to be considered.
+Set to 0 to disable LODs.
 Default is 4.
 - `modinfo`: generate `modinfo.json`.
   - `content_en`: generate `content_en.txt` file with same content as `modinfo.Description.English`.